-Rwanda is one of the last remaining sanctuaries of the mountain gorilla and a great destination for adventure travel.
+Rwanda is one of the last remaining sanctuaries of the mountain gorilla and a fantastic destination for adventure travel.
 There are believed to be no more than 700 mountain gorillas left in the world today.
-As such, seeing these rare and captivating primates in their native habitat is the focus for most Rwanda holidays.
+As such, seeing these rare and captivating primates in their native habitat is the obvious focus for most Rwanda holidays.
 It's an unforgettable and moving experience that ranks as one of Africa's undisputed travel highlights.

 Rwanda is now a thriving and safe travel destination.
 All of its major attractions are within easy striking distance of Kigali, a busy city known for its good restaurants and vibrant nightlife.
 Beyond lies a green and pleasant land of rolling farmland, terraced tea and coffee plantations, and swathes of rainforest.
-Rwanda's lush landscape has given it the name of Les pays des milles collines - the land of a thousand hills.
+Rwanda's lush landscape has given it the name of Les Pays des Milles Collines – the land of a thousand hills.